sfirke/janitor/README.md

 #> 3         Teacher  3   4
 ```

+##### Prettifying

-Other janitor functions "prettify" the results of these tabulation calls for fast, basic reporting.
-Here are some of the functions that augment tabyls and crosstabs:
+Other janitor functions dress up the results of these tabulation calls for fast, basic reporting.
+Here are some of the functions that augment `tabyls` and `crosstabs`:

 ``` r
 roster %>%